Welcome to the ISWO 2023/2024 Season

-The Isle of Wight Symphony Orchestra (IWSO) has been proud to present a regular programme of classical orchestral music, from its home venue at Medina Theatre in Newport, for over 40 years.
-We are very much looking forward to another season of live performances in 2022/3, and we would like to thank friends and followers once again for their continued support.
+The Isle of Wight Symphony Orchestra (IWSO) has been proud to present a regular programme of classical music, from its home venue at the Medina Theatre in Newport, for over 40 years.
+We are very much looking forward to another season of live performances in 2023/24, and we would like to thank our friends and followers once again for their continued support.

 New Season Programmes

-The Isle of Wight Symphony Orchestras upcoming season will be filled, once again, with an exciting selection of wonderful music.
-The opening concert (19th November) will feature Vaughan Williams magnificent A London Symphony, played as part of RVW150.
+The Isle of Wight Symphony Orchestra’s upcoming season will be filled, once again, with an exciting selection of wonderful music.
+The opening concert (Sunday 5th November) will feature Mahler’s magnificent Symphony No.1 in D ‘Titan’.

 In January there is a chance to hear Rachmaninov’s Symphony No.1, believed lost but rediscovered many years later.
 March offers Richard Strauss’ Till Eulenspeigel, that chronicles the misadventures of the eponymous prankster, and May features Borodin’s Symphony No. 2 in B minor.

 Our season is rounded off in July with Copland’s effervescent ballet music Billy the Kid.